lesysang1322002/EC_Challenge_2024_Test/APIReference/README.md

 ## LbMotion.waitDistanceMm

 ### Mô tả
-The program waits (blocking the program flow) until Leanbot has moved by (approximately) distance in millimeters.
+The program waits until Leanbot has moved by (approximately) distance in millimeters.
 Then process the next line of code.

 ### Cú pháp